Natural drinks for a cool Summer

 In few traditional homes in Kerala, Morum Vellam used to be the welcome drink for the guests to visits their homes.
 I could recollect reading/hearing from some one/some where(not able to recollect the source) that Morum vellam has to be made from the leftover water from which the butter is extracted from the curd.

-5. Tender coconut juice
+5. Tender coconut water

 I don’t think you need more details on this ;) Just one request, while drinking tender coconut juice, please avoid the single use plastic straw.
 Alternatives mentioned here